logo

 Northwestern State University of Louisiana

-Northwestern State University of Louisiana (NSU) offers two online or hybrid Bachelor of Science (BS) degrees focused on addiction: a BS in Addiction Studies and a BS in Psychology with a concentration in Substance Abuse.
+Northwestern State University of Louisiana (NSU) offers two online or hybrid Bachelor of Science (BS) degrees focused on addiction: a BS in Addiction Studies and a BS in Psychology with a concentration in Prevention Specialist or Substance Abuse.
 Both degrees are comprised of 120 credits, including 42 credits of general education, and teach students about human behavior, addictive disorders, and counseling techniques.
-In addition to the general education core, the BS in Addiction Studies requires students to complete 30 credits of addiction studies, 30 credits of psychology and 18 credits of electives, while the BS in Psychology provides students with a greater focus on psychology coursework, requiring 48 credits in psychology, 18 credits for the Substance Abuse concentration, and 12 credits of electives.
-Addiction counseling coursework from both degrees can be applied towards the educational requirements for the Registered Addiction Counselor (RAC), Certified Addiction Counselor (CAC) and Licensed Addiction Counselor (LAC) credentials in Louisiana.
-NSU also offers CACREP-accredited on-campus Master of Arts (MA) degrees with concentrations in Clinical Mental Health Counseling and School Counseling.
+In addition to the general education courses, the BS in Addiction Studies requires students to complete 33 credits of addiction studies, 27 credits of psychology, and 18 credits of electives, while the BS in Psychology provides students with a greater focus on psychology coursework, requiring 48 credits in psychology, 12 credits for the Substance Abuse or Prevention Specialist concentration, and 30 credits of electives.
+Addiction counseling coursework from both degrees can be applied to the educational requirements for the Registered Addiction Counselor (RAC), Certified Addiction Counselor (CAC), and Licensed Addiction Counselor (LAC) credentials in Louisiana.
+NSU also offers a CACREP-accredited on-campus Master of Arts (MA) in Counseling degree with concentrations in Clinical Mental Health Counseling and School Counseling.

 University of Holy Cross